|Strawberry Tree overhanging the water:|

 Image: J. Briggs

 "On a seasonal note, Jonathan Briggs reviews in detail the biology, range, uses and conservation status of mistletoe, Viscum album.
 As one of the leading world authorities on this species, Jonathan is well placed to attempt to disentangle occurrences that are native from one resulting from its widespread cultivation (to support its traditional role in Christmas festivities!).
-Interestingly, despite being once vilified as a noxious pest of cultivated orchards, one of the significant threats to the survival of mistletoe in the wild is considered to be such orchards falling into disuse.

 |Tournefort's Willowherb on the right;|